 It’s tempting to believe that the best employees and teams are the ones that spend the most time in the office.
 Don’t get me wrong, there’s nothing wrong with putting in extra effort to complete an important project or task.
 But focusing on and rewarding effort will only get you more hours in the office.
 It won’t automatically produce better results.
 In fact, it seldom does.

-If you want better performance from your teams, make this simple shift: Focus on results, not effort.
+If you want better performance from your teams, make this simple shift: Focus on outcomes, not effort.
 Stop measuring productivity in terms of hours.
 Divide large projects into smaller pieces that produce real customer value.
+Celebrate milestones.
 Reward innovation, high quality and less rework.
-Celebrate milestones.

-If you measure and reward effort, you’ll get more of it, but you won’t necessarily get better results.
+If you measure and reward effort, you’ll get more effort, but you won’t necessarily get better results.
 You also may demoralize and wear down your employees.
-If you reward results, your best teams will find ways to do more in less time, and they’ll just keep getting better.
+If you reward outcomes, your best teams will find ways to do more in less time, and they’ll just keep getting better.